 I must thank the staff of every organization I have served.
 I facilitate a process for them to work with me to make their organization better.
 They are the ones that get the information, do the work, come up with a lot of the ideas and inspire their peers to ‘get on the bus.’
 Without them, no interim engagement has a prayer of a chance of success.

 Who else to thank?
 Any list of this nature is dangerous because of the risk that someone important is going to be overlooked.
 If my case is like yours, there are too many people to thank for the opening of doors, opportunities, risks taken and commitment bestowed that have made us the success we are.
 None of this is as a result of luck or chance.
-It is dedicated networking and hard work in the school of hard knocks that have led to my growing experience and potential relevance as an interim executive.
+It is a direct result of networking and hard work in the school of hard knocks that have led to my growing experience and potential relevance as an interim executive.
 If you know anyone I may have overlooked, please let me know.